Bear Lake State Park

 History of the Bear Lake Valley

 Shoshoni Indian tribes were the first inhabitants of the Bear Lake Valley.
-Fur trappers followed them into this mountainous paradise.
-Offering abundant wildlife and solitude.
+Fur trappers followed them into this mountainous paradise which offered abundant wildlife and the solitude they enjoyed.

-But between 1825 & 1840, mountain men and Native Americans met on the south end of Bear Lake – where thousands of people gather now to play – to trade goods and conversation.
+Between 1825 & 1840, mountain men and Native Americans met on the south end of Bear Lake … where thousands of people gather now to play … to trade goods and engage in conversation.
 These gatherings became famous and are now known as mountain man rendezvous.

 Thomas Pegleg Smith, a one-legged, ex-mountain man may have been the first permanent resident of the area.
 During the 1840s, he set up shop to provide supplies to people passing by on the Oregon Trail.